 the exact same position on the device until the recording ends.

 - Do not move the stethoscope on the body.

 - Make sure no skin folds or body hair is touching the stethoscope’s membrane.
 Please reposition ChestPal

 After the recording:

-In case of artefacts presence, ask the patient to breathe deeper through an open mouth, making two
+- In case of artifacts presence, ask the patient to breathe deeper through an open mouth, making two

 complete breathing cycles within one recording.
-Make sure to eliminate the possible causes of artefacts
+Make sure to eliminate the possible causes of artifacts

 when doing a recording.